The official blog of the Lung Institute.

 4. Begin Treatment

 Perhaps the most important step on this list is simply to pursue treatment.
 Although statistically, only 40-60% of patients with chronic lung disease such as COPD adhere to the prescribed regimen, it is paramount that proactive treatment is gained as quickly as possible as the nature of lung disease is both gradual and degenerative.
-Whether using traditional medications such as inhalers and corticosteroids, natural remedies and alternatives, or stem cell therapy, they key is to combat the declining effects of lung disease as soon as they become apparent.
+Whether using traditional medications such as inhalers and corticosteroids, natural remedies and alternatives, or cellular therapy, they key is to combat the declining effects of lung disease as soon as they become apparent.
 This may ensure a longer quality of life.

 3. Change Your Lifestyle